-Social media cards with Vue and Gridsome
+Social media cards link

 With a social media card it is possible to transform a simple (and boring) link when you share it on different platforms, like Twitter or Slack, to an eye-catching message.
 The message contains a title, a description and an image if provided.
 To create social media cards for a website we have to add a couple of metadata tags inside the